folaarr/fola-develops/README.md

 # Portolio Web Application (FolaDevelops)

-A full-stack portfolio web application demonstrating authentication systems, e-commerce functionality, deployment pipelines, and integrated developer projects.
+A full-stack portfolio web application demonstrating authentication systems, e-commerce functionality, AI systems, deployment pipelines, and integrated developer projects.

 This project serves as a showcase of my backend and frontend engineering skills, as well as my ability to deploy production-ready systems.